noaione/yuusha-shoukan-ln/sources/v10/chapter4.md

 [...]

-[She was on her way to meet the God of Fate, looking like she was about to talk with her for some reason…...
+[She was on her way to meet the God of Fate, looking like she was about to talk with her for some reason...
 It doesn’t seem like she came for any important reason, she apparently just wants to have some idle chatter...
 Well, she ended up talking about all sorts of things.]